libhal-google/libhal.github.io/mkdocs/design/philosophy.md

 ## D.4 Simple

 `libhal` aims to be as simple as possible and no simpler.
-Using its interfaces, utility functions, and libraries should be straight forward for most programmers to understand with added complexity only when it is necessary and no other options exist.
+Interfaces, utility functions, and libraries should be straight forward for most programmers to understand with added complexity only when it is necessary and no other options exist.

 ## D.5 Safe

 `libhal` and its style guide aim to use patterns and techniques that help reduce safety issues.
+Safety does NOT extend to runtime checks that determine if there exists architectural defects.

 ## D.6 Tested & Testable